IDB President Mauricio Claver-Carone: Latin America wants greater US involvement and consensus

 Major challenges and opportunities ahead

 Bring supply chains closer to home.
-Nearshoring, in which companies outsource work to facilities that are less expensive and geographically closer (as opposed to offshoring), represents an immediate $80 billion shot in the arm for Latin America and the Caribbean, Claver-Carone suggested, noting that companies are looking to bring their supply chains closer to home.
+Nearshoring, in which companies outsource work to facilities that are less expensive and geographically closer (as opposed to offshoring), represents a shot in the arm of up to $80 billion for Latin America and the Caribbean, Claver-Carone suggested, noting that companies are looking to bring their supply chains closer to home.
 Automaker Ford recently announced it would open a car factory in Uruguay, employing 2,000 people; that expansion was originally supposed to take place in Turkey.
 Claver-Carone said the IDB will soon host a dialogue with major US companies to explain the opportunities nearshoring offers them in Latin America and the Caribbean.
 “There’s nothing else out there right now that in the short term would have a greater impact on people’s lives than job creation…Think about the development impact,” he said.
 “You can do strategic nearshoring in underdeveloped areas where vulnerable populations exist.”

 Harnessing creative talent: The so-called “orange economy,” a term coined by Colombian President Iván Duque when he was at the IDB, refers to all sectors whose goods and services are based on intellectual property: visual and performing arts, film, design, publishing, advertising, music, entertainment, and video games, to name a few.
 “The talent in the region…in regards to the creative sector [is] huge…My dream is that within the next five years, I want the Latin Grammys to be held for the first time in Latin America and the Caribbean,” he said, adding: “There’s nothing worse than seeing that apple, hanging from the tree, so juicy, and it’s right there, and you just want to jump out and eat it.
 And that’s what we have to do.”